nycdb/nycdb/README.md

 ## NYCDB CLI TOOL

-The Makefile is just a convenience for running the nycdb cli program, which will enable you to  customize your installation more, including inserting a subjection of the datasets.
+The Makefile is just a convenience for running the nycdb cli program, which will enable you to  customize your installation more, such as only importing some of the datasets.
 See the README.md in the  ` ./src ` directory.

 ## If you like docker: